Overview

 manner consistent with risk tolerances, there can be no guarantee that our efforts will be

 successful.
-The investor should be prepared to bear the risk of loss.
+Clients should be prepared to bear the risk of loss.

 Market Risks